Editorial: School board candidates outline positions

 Question:What can and should the school board do to address the issue of class sizes and crowded classrooms?

-Here, Grun offered a little-understood but often-important function of a school board: Land banking.
-That's where a school district (or a city, or county, or Metro) buys some land with the intention of holding onto it until such time, if ever, that it proves of use.
+But Colette's answer touched on a little-understood but often-important function of a school board: Land banking.
+That's where a school district (or a city, or county) buys land with the intention of holding onto it until such time, if ever, that it proves of use.
 Land banking can be terribly unpopular among voters and advocates; you're spending money on a potential future need that might not pan out, rather than spending money on kids in classrooms right now.

 But prudent school boards ignore that short-term thinking.
 In Oregon — with its urban growth boundaries that limit the supply of buildable land — property doesn't get less expensive over time, only more expensive.
 And if a board guesses wrong and buys where growth doesn't happen, they can always sell the unneeded property or trade it to another government entity for a better parcel.

 Amo De Bernardis, then-president of Portland Community College, famously purchased a bit of farmland in Washington County in 1970 over the objection of a young board member named Earl Blumenauer.
 That farmland turned into the Rock Creek Campus, which has helped make PCC one of the most all-pervasive and successful institutions in the county.

 Colett's answer to this question shows a good understanding of land banking.